SAP/spartacus-docs/_pages/telco/tua-spartacus-roadmap.md

 ### B2C Storefront Features Planned

-- Support of the hierarchal cart in spartacus (pre-requisite for fixed bundled product offerings).
+- Support of the hierarchical cart in spartacus (pre-requisite for fixed bundled product offerings).
 - Provide the ability for a customer to purchase a fixed Bundled Product Offerings.
 - One-Click Order Placement for services.

 ### Journey Management